Privacy Notice

 Sustainable Energy Management Service (SEMS)

-This measure involves the development of an advanced, data-rich, management system which gains maximum benefits from the retrofitted buildings, sharing energy data through the open platform enabling energy services to be provided that reduce energy use and bills.
+This measure involves the development of an advanced, data-rich, management system which gains maximum benefits from the retrofitted buildings.
+Energy data is shared through the open platform, enabling energy services to be provided that reduce energy use and bills.

 Energy